JSmith01/ai-image-converter/README.md

 # Image converter for use in AI (WASM SIMD optimized)

-The ImageConverter class provides with following methods:
+The ImageConverter class provides the following methods:

 * `convertNv12ToHW` - converts Y channel of a given frame to HW array of f32
-* `convertNv12ToCHW` - converts full YUV frame in NV12 to CHW f32 representation
+* `convertNv12ToCHW` - converts full YUV frame in NV12 to CHW f32 representation (doubles U and V channel resolution)
-* `convertI420ToCHW` - converts full YUV frame in I420 to CHW f32 representation
+* `convertI420ToCHW` - converts full YUV frame in I420 to CHW f32 representation (doubles U and V channel resolution)
 * `convertI420TileToCHW` - takes a tile from I420 frame and puts it as YUV f32 normalized CHW
+* `convertI420ToCHWBilinear` - converts full YUV frame in I420 to CHW f32 representation with bilinear interpolation for U and V channels

 All methods assume the input frame will be at 0 offset of the internal `memory` buffer, output appears at the offset `imageConverterInstance.outputPtr`.